AsisTeam/adol/README.md

 This package communicates with ADOL API and allows to perform CRUD calls for realty, estate and insolvency entities.

 The `RequestException` is being thrown if request is invalid.
 The request will not be performed.
-`ResponseException` is thrown whenever request has been sent and response from adol server contains invalid status or misses some data.
+`ResponseException` is thrown whenever request has been sent and response from ADOL server contains invalid status or misses some data.

 ### API Hlídač nemovitostí - Property watch dog API

 To be used for registering properties to watch dog, removing from it and listing existing items.
-The `PropertyWatchDog` class should be used for communication with ADOL watch dog.
+The `WatchDog` class should be used for communication with ADOL watch dog.
 It provides following methods:
  - insert(IEstate $estate): Insertion
  - list(int $page, ?int $limit = 10): Record[]